Muddykat-tech/buttercup-desktop-tide/README.md

 ```
 If you encounter issues with this command check the ```package.json``` as it contains the build information, depending on the operating system you are running you may need to edit this file.

-**For more indepth Development information See main branch of [Buttercup](https://github.com/buttercup/buttercup-desktop/tree/master)**
+**For more indepth Development information See below**
+> See main branch of [Buttercup](https://github.com/buttercup/buttercup-desktop/tree/master)<br>
+> Warning Tide Network is currently under development and has periodic resets, which may result in tide **account deletion**.<br>
+> Treat this repository more of a proof of concept until futher notice.<br>